dennisXZX/web-developer-notes/CSS.md

 - Keyframe animation

-First, you define the how an animation should look like at each stage.
+First, you define the how an animation should look like at each phase.

 ```css
 @keyframes moveInLeft {